Emperor Caligula: Madman Or Misunderstood?

 roman marble portrait caligula

-Roman marble portrait of Caligula, 37-41 CE, via Christie’s
+Roman marble portrait of Caligula, 37-41 CE.
+Source: Christie’s

-The story of Caligula and his brief but eventful reign is a story about a young, stubborn, arrogant, and narcissistic man who wanted to break with traditions and achieve supreme rule that he considered his right.
-Caligula lived and ruled in what was the transitional period of the Roman empire, when the Senate still maintained a firm grip on the power.
-But the emperor was not ready to play the role and pretend to be just a benevolent “First Citizen.”
+The story of Caligula and his brief but eventful reign is a story about a young, stubborn, arrogant, and narcissistic man who wanted to break with tradition and achieve supreme rule that he considered his right.
+Caligula lived and ruled during the transitional period of the Roman Empire when the Senate still maintained some grip on power and the emperor pretended to be just the first among equals.
+Caligula was not ready to play the role and pretend to be just a benevolent “First Citizen.”
 Instead, he opted for a style fitting to a Ptolemaic or a Hellenistic ruler of the East.
-In short, Caligula wanted to be – and be seen to be – a monarch.
+In short, Caligula wanted to be, and be seen to be, a monarch.
 His experiments, however, appeared iconoclastic to the powerful and wealthy Roman aristocrats.
 His actions, intentional or unintentional, were presented as acts of an insane tyrant.
 It is quite possible that the young emperor was unsuited to rule and that the encounter with the world of power and politics pushed Caligula over the edge.

 great cameo of france

-Great Cameo of France (depicting Julio-Claudian dynasty), 23 CE, or 50-54 CE, Bibliotheque Nationale, Paris, via Library of Congress
+Great Cameo of France depicting the Julio-Claudian dynasty, 23 CE or 50-54 CE.
+Source: Bibliotheque Nationale, Paris

-It should not be forgotten that most of the sources about the emperor’s alleged insanity originate almost a century after the emperor Caligula’s death.
-They were written by the men of senatorial background for the new regime that tried distancing itself from their Julio-Claudian predecessors.
+It should not be forgotten that most of the sources about the emperor’s alleged insanity originate almost a century after Caligula’s death.
+They were written by the men of senatorial background for the new regime that tried to distance itself from their Julio-Claudian predecessors.
 Presenting Caligula as an insane tyrant made the current emperors look good by comparison.
 And in that, they succeeded.
-Long after the Roman empire disappeared, Caligula is still considered as a proto-model for power-mad dictators, and the danger of the excess of power.
-The truth is probably somewhere between.
-A sane but narcissistic young man who went too far trying to impose his style of rule, and whose attempt badly backfired.
-Gaius Julius Caesar, an average and misunderstood autocrat, whom propaganda turned into an epic villain, Caligula.
+Long after the Roman Empire disappeared, Caligula is still considered a proto-model for power-mad dictators and is a lesson of the danger of an excess of power.
+The truth is probably somewhere in between.
+He was probably a sane but narcissistic young man who went too far trying to impose his style of rule and whose attempt badly backfired.
+Gaius Julius Caesar might have been an average and misunderstood autocrat whom propaganda turned into an epic villain, Caligula.

 Author Image